 Many people will argue that fees aren’t that important – your returns after fees are more important.
 I agree that overall returns are crucial – but the problem is that future returns aren’t guaranteed, while fees are.
 In other words, a high-fee provider that has produced high returns in the past is not guaranteed to produce their high returns in the future, but they’ll still continue to charge their high fees.

 The solution is to go for a low-fee provider like Simplicity, JUNO, BNZ, or Superlife.
 By paying low fees year after year, you could save tens of thousand of dollars.
 The same 35-year-old above would only pay $9,740 in fees by going with Simplicity’s low-fee growth fund.
-Check out this article for my comparison between NZ’s cheapest KiwiSaver schemes – Simplicity, JUNO, and BNZ.

 Bonus Tip – Think again about increasing your contribution rate

 Employees enrolled in KiwiSaver can choose to contribute either 3, 4, 6, 8, or 10% of their wages or salary into their KiwiSaver account.
 You might think it’s sensible to increase your contributions over the minimum 3% in order to save more money for retirement.
 But for most full-time employees I would suggest thinking again before contributing more than the minimum.
-There are a couple of reasons why:
+There are a few reasons why:

 - Contributing more than $1042.86 per year does not earn you any additional government contributions, because they are capped at $521.43 per year.

 - Your money is pretty much locked up in your KiwiSaver account until you’re 65 or when you buy your first home.
+And there is no guarantee that future governments will continue allowing withdrawals for buying a home, or keep the age of withdrawal at 65.

 There are probably 3 main exceptions to this tip: